 - Refresh your browser to check your WordPress site.

-Are the links or webpages on your WordPress site redirecting to the home page instead of showing the page requested?
-Please check out the article, Links on WordPress All Redirect Back to Home Page, for more information.
+If the links or webpages on your WordPress site redirect to the home page instead of showing the page requested, please check out the article, Links on WordPress All Redirect Back to Home Page.